fetchai/agents-aea/docs/acn-internals.md

         end
 </div>

-In particular, when a peer receives a LookUpRequest message, it does the following:
+In particular, when a peer receives a LookupRequest message, it does the following: